-As a long-standing volunteer at Chartwell, let me share my passion for all things Sir Winston Churchill.
+As a long-standing volunteer at Chartwell, let me share my interest for all things Sir Winston Churchill.

 Churchill once said, ‘a day away from Chartwell is a day wasted’.

 Chartwell, for over 40 years the country residence of Churchill, is laid out with personal memorabilia presented to show how it was lived in during its heyday of the 1920’s and1930’s.
 See the study where Sir Winston worked on his many books, the dining room which hosted many a dinner party and the delightful drawing room.
 There are strong reminders throughout, both of Churchill’s position as wartime Prime Minister and his long and fascinating life.

 On to the studio, housing the largest collection of Sir Winston’s paintings and the grounds including the Rose Garden, Golden Orfe ponds and views of the Kentish Weald from the terraces.